UMassCDS/satellite-imagery-labeling-tool/docs/Developers-guide.md

 REPOSITORY                        TAG       IMAGE ID       CREATED          SIZE satellite-imagery-labeling-tool   latest    a6bb8ad1972a   14 minutes ago   1.32GB
 ```

+If you are running into errors building the container, you may want to double check your image platform.
+Build the container using the `--platform linux/amd64` or `--platform linux/arm64` flag.
+See [Docker Multi-platform images](https://docs.docker.com/build/building/multi-platform/) for more details.

 ### Pull a Pre-built Image from DockerHub
 Pre-built images are uploaded to the [umasscds/satellite-imagery-labeling-tool DockerHub repository](https://hub.docker.com/r/umasscds/satellite-imagery-labeling-tool).
 Instructions for pulling and running the image are on also DockerHub.
 DockerHub images are created automatically using GitHub actions each time a version tag (starting with '.v') is added in this GitHub repo.